Skip to main content

 Troubleshooting

 DNS records will not verify.
 DNS changes can take anywhere from a few minutes to a few hours to spread.
-Double-check that each record’s name and value match the dashboard exactly — a stray trailing dot or your domain repeated in the record name are the most common causes.
+Double-check that each record’s type, name, value, and priority match the dashboard exactly — a stray trailing dot or your domain repeated in the record name are common causes.
 Then choose Verify records again.
+Automatic DNS setup did not finish.
+Nothing needs to be undone in Answering Agent.
+Return to Email Settings, use the record table to complete setup manually, then choose Verify records.
+If your DNS provider shows an existing SPF or mail-record conflict, ask its administrator to review the exact record before replacing anything.
 Forwarded emails are not showing up.
 Send a test email directly to your Answering Agent inbox address (shown on the Email Settings page).
 If the test appears under Conversations but forwarded mail does not, the forwarding rule at your email provider is the problem — walk back through the steps above.
 Remember that Gmail forwarding does not start until you confirm Gmail’s verification email, which arrives in your Answering Agent Email inbox.
 The AI is not replying.
 Check that AI Email Responses is turned on, the location is enabled under Locations that answer email, and your team has not already replied in that thread — once a person replies, the AI leaves the conversation to your team.
 Still stuck?
 Contact support@answeringagent.com and we will help you get set up.

 Learn More